zokradonh/kopano-docker/README.md

 New instructions:

 - explain Makefile
-- `make docker_repo=kopano build-all` to upload to a custom docker hub account
+- `make docker_repo=kopano publish` to upload to a custom docker hub account

 ## Getting started with docker-compose